atulbi/LyricsCrawler/README.md

 It crawls www.azlyrics.com for lyrics of a track using BeautifulSoup for python.

 Initial Release:
-  1. Takes title ans artist name as input
+  1. Takes Title and Artist name as input
   2. Output lyrics in terminal.

 What's next :